The moduli spaces of presymplectic forms on almost abelian Lie algebras

-We search for a description of the solution space for this equations.
-This type of equations have been discussed in a more general setting (See \cite{topicsmatrixanalysis}, Section 4.4).
+We search for a description of the solution space for these equations.
+This type of equations has been discussed in a more general setting (See \cite{topicsmatrixanalysis}, Section 4.4).
 The first one is just a commutativity equation and the second one is a special case of Lyapunov's equation.
 We can think of the matrix $\mathcal{J}_N$ as a block matrix

 $N_{\mathbb{R}}+N_{\mathbb{C}}=N$.

 From Theorem 4.4.6 in \cite{topicsmatrixanalysis} we know that a matrix $C$ satisfying Equation (\ref{permutationequation}) or Equation (\ref{transposepermutationequation}) will have the same diagonal shape.
 Therefore, we can write